totaldebug/atomic-calendar-revive/README.md

 The most important features:
+- NEW - Added first version of Lovelace UI Editor (not all options are in yet)
 - No need to load external libraries (everything is included)
 - Custom colors and settings for different calendars, custom font sizes, colors of every text and line
 - All translations included, few of the words can be configured in settings